New Markets Job Growth Investment Tax Credit General Information

 Letter Rulings

-The Department will respond to letter ruling requests within 60 days after receipt of the request.
+DOR will respond to letter ruling requests within 60 days after receipt of the request.
 The response will be in the form of either the requested ruling or a refusal to issue a ruling.
 Any refusal will contain the specific reasons for the refusal.
 Instances where a refusal may be issued include, but are not limited to:

 • When the request is to determine whether a statute is constitutional or a regulation is lawful;